NuclearGandhi/technion_second_brain/Technion/MNF1/MNF1_OB Everything Everywhere All at Once.md

 # Introduction - Machining Processes
 From [[MNF1_000 034030 Manufacturing Processes#Bibliography|(Kalpakjian & Schmid, 2016)]]:

-Machining processes are a critical component of manufacturing, used to shape and finish materials into precise and functional components.
-These processes involve removing material from a workpiece using various cutting tools and techniques to achieve desired dimensions, tolerances, and surface finishes.
-Machining is fundamental to the production of parts for a wide range of industries, including automotive, aerospace, electronics, and medical devices.

 | **Machining Process** | **Description**                                                                                                                       | Notes           |
 | --------------------- | ------------------------------------------------------------------------------------------------------------------------------------- | --------------- |
 | **[[#Turning]]**      | Performed on a lathe, turning involves rotating the workpiece against a single-point cutting tool to produce cylindrical shapes.      |                 |